-- The person benchmarks for State, part of State, sex and age are from the Estimated Residential Population figures produced by the ABS based on the 2001 Census, updated for births, deaths, immigration, emigration and interstate migration.35 The household benchmarks are derived from these person benchmarks by the ABS.
-The person benchmarks for household composition are derived from the household benchmarks. - The person benchmarks for labour force status and marital status come from the ABS Labour Force Survey. - The very remote parts of New South Wales, Queensland, South Australia, Western Australia and the Northern Territory have been excluded from the benchmarks, which is in line with the practice adopted in similar large-scale surveys run by the ABS.36
+- The person benchmarks for State, part of State, sex and age are from the Estimated Residential Population figures produced by the ABS based on the 2001 Census and the 2006 Census, updated for births, deaths, immigration, emigration and interstate migration.
+The household benchmarks are derived from these person benchmarks by the ABS.33 The person benchmarks for household composition are derived from the household benchmarks. - The person benchmarks for labour force status and marital status come from the ABS Labour Force Survey. - The very remote parts of New South Wales, Queensland, South Australia, Western Australia and the Northern Territory have been excluded from the benchmarks, which is in line with the practice adopted in similar large-scale surveys run by the ABS.
+As a result, a small number of cases may have zero weights.34